LourencoMelo/ISEP-LAPR2/Readme.txt

 IMPORTANT NOTE: The "X" in all the windows let you close and stop the app instantly.
 Don't press that button if you want to go back.
 If you want to go back press the button "Go back" in all windows.

 1º - Run the application.
 2º - Log in with the admin credentials.
-(Name: Admin - Email: admin@t4j.com - Password: admin123)
+(Name: admin - Email: admin@t4j.com - Password: admin123)
 3º - In admin window is possible to do two different things:
 	a) Button "Register Organization" where you can regist a new organization creating a manager and a collaborator.
 	b) Button "Execution statistics" where you can see all the stats about a freelancer or all the stats about all freelancers in platform (for this must be freelancers in the platform).